mabdelaziz77/MigrateK2/README.md

 2. Fill in the required configuration values in the `migratek2/config.php` file:
    - **Super Admin Username and Password:** Required to create Joomla articles, categories, etc.
    - **Items Per Loop:** Set the number of items to migrate per loop to avoid timeouts.
-   - **Extra Fields Mapping:** Map K2 extra fields to corresponding Joomla Articles custom fields.
+   - **Extra Fields Mapping:** Map K2 extra fields to corresponding Joomla Articles custom fields (MUST be created before running the script).
 Below is an example of how to do this:
      ```php
      public $cfMapping = [
          // 'k2_field_id' => 'content_field_id',